tufts-ai-robotics-group/polycraft-novelty-data/polycraft_nov_data/dataset/README.md

   TO-DO: Use https://github.com/StephenGss/PAL/tree/master/run/resourcepacks to alter textures.

-### novelty_x folder structure
+### Folder Structure

-Each novelty_x folder contains
+Each folder contains

-1. Screen images (screen_image_i.png) with standard resolution 256 pixel x 256 pixel
-  of the novelty in the game environment.
+1. Screen images (screen_image_i.png) with standard resolution 256 pixel x 256 pixel of the novelty in the game environment.

-2. A json file (novelty_description.json) with a categorization of the novelty and corresponding information about item name / position / texture details.

-3. A json file (env_state.json) with a general description of the game environment , f. e. it states which items are present in the environment and where they are positioned.
+2. A JSON file (env_state.json) with a general description of the game environment , f. e. it states which items are present in the environment and where they are positioned.

-4. A csv file  (env_state_detailed.csv) with detailed description of the game and its enviroment, f. e. information about the player, a binary respresentation of the game map, ...
+3. A csv file  (env_state_detailed.csv) with detailed description of the game and its enviroment, f. e. information about the player, a binary respresentation of the game map, ...

+Each folder besides normal also contains a JSON file (novelty_description.json) with a categorization of the novelty and corresponding information about item name / position / texture details.